 Total of eight virus-related inmate deaths in Louisiana State Prisons

-As of Monday morning, novel coronavirus has been responsible for the deaths of more than 2,000 Louisianians and on Sunday evening, Louisiana's Department of Corrections reported a slight uptick in the number of inmate deaths due to the illness.
+Novel coronavirus has been responsible for the deaths of more than 2,000 Louisianians and as of Monday morning, Louisiana's Department of Corrections is reporting a slight uptick in the number of inmate deaths due to the illness.

 Officials say that since the virus hit Louisiana, a total of eight state inmates have succumbed to COVID-19.